Health care in Turkey: Medication

 As measured in defined daily doses per 1,000 inhabitants per day Turkey had a high rate of consumption of antibiotics in 2015 with a rate of 38.8, double that of the United Kingdom.

 Medical tourism

 There is a substantial medical tourism business in Turkey, with almost 178 thousand tourists visiting for health purposes in the first six months of 2018.
 67% used private hospital, 24% public hospitals and 9% university hospitals.
 The Regulation on International Health Tourism and Tourist Health came into force on 13 July 2017.
 It only applies to those coming specifically for treatment.

+Scandals

+In August 2026, the prestigious British publication The Times published an investigation into British patient Martin Currant, who suffered a severe brain infection following a sinus lift and implant placement at Lema Dental Clinic in Istanbul.